Tivim: Location

 Tivim is near Mapusa.
 The Tivim Railway Station at Tivim falls under the jurisdiction of the Konkan Railway.

 History

 Tivim is a medieval village.
 Oral tradition suggests that the villagers had close ties with the villages of Siolim, Cunchelim and Parra, as well as the market town of Mapusa.

+The 1802 the British returned to Goa because they expected a French invasion.
+They established Goans into several battalions and Tivim Fort became part of the territory's defences.
+This became more important after Napoleon invaded Portugal in 1807 forcing the Portuguese king and court to flee to Rio De Janeiro.
+The British withdrew from Goa in 1813.